kamailio/kamailio-docs/kamailio-kemi-framework/docs/modules.md

 <a target='_blank' href='/docs/modules/devel/modules/htable.html#htable.f.sht_get'> `xval sht_get(str "htname", str "itname")` </a>

+Return the integer or string value of the item.

+If the item does not exists, it returns `NULL`.
+Note that `NULL` might be represented differently in various scripting languages, such as `nil` or `None`.

 #### KSR.htable.sht_gete() ####

 <a target='_blank' href='/docs/modules/devel/modules/htable.html#htable.f.sht_gete'> `xval sht_gete(str "htname", str "itname")` </a>

+Return the integer or string value of the item.

+If the item does not exists, it returns an empty string.

 #### KSR.htable.sht_getw() ####

 <a target='_blank' href='/docs/modules/devel/modules/htable.html#htable.f.sht_getw'> `xval sht_getw(str "htname", str "itname")` </a>

+Return the integer or string value of the item.

+If the item does not exists, it returns the string `<null>`, suitable for use when writing log messages.

 #### KSR.htable.sht_inc() ####